Payment Plans

 A payment plan allows undergraduate students and authorized payers to pay during – rather than before the start of – a quarter.
 This means you have the flexibility to pay tuition and fees in smaller amounts, over time, rather than one lump sum before the first quarter’s billing due date.

 The best part?
 You don't have to manually track your remaining payment amounts.
-This new feature will automatically rebalance installments prior to each bill to reflect additional charges (rebalance up) or aid/funding (rebalance down) and let you know when your next payment is due.
+The payment plan will automatically rebalance installments prior to each bill to reflect additional charges (rebalance up) or aid/funding (rebalance down) and let you know when your next payment is due.

 Did we mention it’s free to sign up?
 Enjoy the benefits of this service with no additional charges.
 As long as you are paying the installments on time, you will avoid any late fees.